5 minute read

 }

 If you are coming from @stomp/stompjs, please notice that you do not need to subscribe within the callback of stomp getting connected.
 This library internally ensures that actual subscription happens when the broker is actually connected.
-It also keeps tracking of broker re-connections and automatically resubscribes.
+It also keeps track of broker re-connections and automatically resubscribes.

 <li class="message" *ngFor="let message of receivedMessages"></li>